 We assess and monitor the security of collection, storage and transmission of customer information on an ongoing basis.
 We utilize commercially available software and technologies to monitor, assess and secure our network.
 Further, the systems currently used for transmission and approval of payment card transactions, and the technology utilized in payment cards themselves, all of which can put payment card data at risk, are determined and controlled by the payment card industry, not us.
 Although we have taken steps designed to safeguard our customers' confidential personal information and important internal company data, our network and other systems and those of third parties, such as service providers, could be compromised, damaged, or disrupted by a third party breach of our system security or that of a third-party provider or as a result of purposeful or accidental actions of third parties, our employees or those employees of a third party, power outages, computer viruses, system failures, natural disasters or other catastrophic events.
-Our third-party information system service providers face risks relating to cybersecurity similar to ours, and we do not directly control any of such parties' information security operations.
+Our third-party information security operations.
 Advances in computer and software capabilities and encryption technology, new tools and other developments may increase the risk of a security breach.
 As a result of any security breach, customer information or other proprietary data may be accessed or transmitted by or to a third party.
 Despite these measures, there can be no assurance that we are adequately protecting our information.